 Despite these three options, I still failed miserably to get one to start with.
-I’d read that you had to live in London to get one, so having emigrated from the capital to the leafy suburb of Berkhamsted, I thought I would need to demonstrate my most sneaky and cunning side in my quest for the elusive treasure.
+I’d read that you had to live in London to get one, so having emigrated from the capital to a leafy suburb in Hertfordshire, I thought I would need to demonstrate my most sneaky and cunning side in my quest for the elusive treasure.

 As I’m no longer working in London, the collect-in person option was out.
 In addition, as I was a “dirty foreigner” in their eyes looking to claim goods that I was not eligible for, I was unable to email or ring them with my real location.

 Then the idea hit me.
 Having lived in London for a good few years, I could just tell them my old address which would prove I was still a Londoner and therefore eligible to receive that shiny, circular badge of glory.
 A badge that screams “Hey you, give up your seat, my wife is carrying my offspring and needs to rest her swollen cankles!”

 Having clicked “send” on the email and congratulated myself with a smirk and a Mars Bar, I realised that TFL post out the badges and would obviously ship it to my old address, not the current address that I had so sneakily concealed from them.
 Bollocks!